-Start by contacting small organizations for short talks at their events.
+Start by contacting small organizations for short .
 Keep it local at the beginning, then start branching out.
 Don’t be afraid to drive a few hours to another town.

 One day you’ll look back on the good old days when you’re speaking in front of huge rooms.

 Since you’re new to this, you can’t expect to get paid like an old pro.
 A good business practice to use when starting out is to do free talks and workshops.

 It might not be the most lucrative, but its great experience that is so valuable to your future self.
 If you’ve developed a good voice and a good topic, the people that saw you for free at the beginning will remember you and bring you in down the road.